-Detroit council interviews begin
+Detroit council begins interviews to fill vacant seat

 Detroit — City Council members on Wednesday kicked off a series of interviews with candidates vying to fill the panel’s vacant at-large seat.